5 Practical Ways Teachers Can Encourage Digital Literacy in the Classroom

 Use educational apps

 The theme of technology inspiring greater participation continues with useful apps available to K-12 educators looking to mix things up.
 There are tons of app-based resources out there that have perfected the learning-as-a-game formula, from fun foreign language apps to apps that recognize and provide walkthroughs for advanced calculus .
 Flashcards, quiz reviews, brain teasers and other useful education apps have added another tool to the belt of educators in need of a change-of-pace lesson in the classroom.

 Online learning platforms like Blackboard can significantly enhance communication between teachers, students and parents.
 It’s easy to see past grades, current assignments, and key upcoming dates with the curriculum outline in an easy-to-use online portal.
 It also simplifies connecting with students about missed assignments or sick days and ensures an open line of communication with parents of students who may feel out of the loop.
 Blackboard-type programs have become a mainstay in higher education, but K-12 educators can see similar benefits to incorporating an organizational platform into their daily routine.

 Digital literacy is a skill for life

-Helping students understand and appreciate technology’s awesome potential as a classroom tool is a process undergoing constant refinement.
-After all, every year brings with it new advancements and studies telling us how to improve our teaching methods.
-We know it can be a lot to keep up with from year-to-year.
-But in the right hands, these tools afforded to modern educators can improve the educational experience for entire generations of students.
+Helping students understand and appreciate technology’s awesome potential as a classroom tool is a process undergoing constant refinement — after all, every year brings with it new advancements and studies telling us how to improve our teaching methods.
+It can be a lot to keep up with from year to year, but in the right hands, these tools afforded to modern educators can improve the educational experience for entire generations of students.